TTNApeldoorn/WorkshopSoundBackEnd/workshop.md

  *Note: Although this readme was developed using a Raspberry Pi 400, compatible minicomputers are likley to be useable.
 This was not tested.*

 ## Warning:
 It is known that some docker containers for this workshop will not work on 32-bit OS.
-Therefore install only a 64-bit OS for this hwowto.
+Therefore install only a 64-bit OS for this howto.

 ## Install OS on micro SD card
 More extensive help can be found at [Getting started with your Raspberry Pi](https://www.raspberrypi.com/documentation/computers/getting-started.html).